ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 ```matlab
 tests       = dir([this_dir 'result_*']);
 ```
-The above command assumes that we prefix the folders containing the results with `result_` for matlab to chek the available sequence.
+The above command assumes that we prefix the folders containing the results with `result_` for matlab to check their presence.
 Readers can change to another indicator as they like.

 Looking into this script readers can see that it simply checks out the folders starting with the same name and iteratively passes the folder name to `evaluate_one.m` to obtain the ATE estimate.
 Let us delve in to this script in the next part.